0xSickb0y/windcorp/README.md

 The deserialization of untrusted data is performed during TLS Handshake (vulnerability tracked as **ZDI-CAN-10400** and **CVE-2020-10914**) and during logging of error messages (vulnerability tracked as **ZDI-CAN-10401** and **CVE-2020-10915**).

-Since Veeam is running on localhost, I used [Plink](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to establish an SSH tunnel to our machine.
+Since Veeam is running on localhost, I used [Plink](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to establish an SSH tunnel to my machine.
 This forwarded port 2805, allowing me to access the Veeam service remotely through the tunnel.

 ![Pasted image 20240814005504](https://github.com/user-attachments/assets/72a2b732-85b0-43ce-965e-4b475e83e8d3)